 We’ve all heard of the term “Micro Influencer” being thrown out a lot but what does that really mean and is it the future of Social Media Influencers.

-The thing about Micro Influencers is that they are a little bit more relate-able, you feel like you can talk to them, a friends and family kind type of following.
+The thing about Micro Influencers is that they are a little bit more relate-able, you feel like you can talk to them, friends and family kind type of following.

 What is a Micro Influencer?